auula/gsql/README.md

 sql2 := gsql.SelectAs([]string{"name", gsql.As("age", "年龄"), "id"}).From(UserInfo{}).ById(2)

-// SELECT id, name, age AS '年龄', id FROM UserInfo WHERE id = 2 t.Log(sql2)
+// SELECT name, age AS '年龄' FROM UserInfo WHERE  id = 2 t.Log(sql2)